micolous/pcprox/protocol.md

 # pcProx protocol

-This document describes communication with the RF IDeas pcProx readers.
+This document describes communication with the RFIDeas pcProx readers.

 This document comes from [Python pcprox library][0].
 It is not an official document, and not written or endorsed by RFIDeas.

-It is written in the hope that it can be useful for writing compatible software for the pcProx readers without their proprietary (and costly) SDK.
+This document is written in the hope that it can be useful for writing compatible software for the pcProx readers without needing their proprietary SDK.

 ## Models / firmware